Adela44/wordle-games/README.md

-# 🐍 Python Wordle Games
+# Python Word Games

-A collection of Wordle-inspired games that run in your terminal.
+A collection of wordle-inspired games that run in your terminal.

 ## 🎮 The Games